 Oh, the Winter doldrums!
 Your head is stuffy and skin itchy from the dry heat and lack of fresh air.
-Enjoy the cooling, clearing, revitalizing scent of this super moisturizing natural soap.
+Enjoy the cooling, clearing, revitalizing scent of this super moisturizing natural seasonal soap.

-- Enriched with skin nourishing organic shea butter, cocoa butter, and coconut milk
+- Enriched with skin-nourishing organic shea butter, cocoa butter, and coconut milk

 - Soothing botanicals help calm Winter skin

 - Natural antibacterial and antiviral properties of organic tea tree and rosemary essential oils are great for cold and flu season

 - Made with a lot of organic ground herbs, this soap provides a scrubbiness that helps exfoliate dry winter skin

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.